home ResumeDemoReelResearchSoftwareAnimationMusicPersonal

 A lizard model textured using mesh colors

 A lizard model comparing mesh colors to standard 2D textures.
 Mesh colors of this model are converted from the 2D texture.
 In this example mesh colors achieve the same quality using 20% less memory than the 2D texture.
-(Modeled by Murat Afsar) Click on the image to enlarge.
+Modeled by Murat Afsar.

 Publications